brvtalcake/defer/README.md

 ==13317== For lists of detected and suppressed errors, rerun with: -s ==13317== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

+## How does it works ?

+This C defer implementation uses GCC's nested functions extension, to declare a function with the body of your `DEFER`, and then declare a useless variable, with the `cleanup` GCC's attribute, so the previously defined nested function is called at the end of the scope.

+> **NOTE**
+> For Clang, some work remains to be done since nested functions are not allowed.
+The Clang implementation will probably use Blocks extension, wich needs `libblocksruntime-dev` (on Ubuntu).